nj-coder/nj-timepicker/README.md

   <img src="http://nj-coder.com/nj-libs/nj-timepicker/images/screen-shot.png">
 </p>

 NJ-TimePicker is a pure JavaScript based timepicker that enables you to select time both in 12-hour and 24-hour format in a web and mobile friendly user interface.
-Checkout the [DEMO HERE](http://nj-coder.com/nj-libs/nj-timepicker/index.html)
+Checkout the [DEMO HERE](http://nj-coder.com/nj-libs/nj-timepicker/index.html) or [FIDDLE IT OUT](https://jsfiddle.net/nidhingeorgejoseph/5dc0trb9/)

 ## Table of Contents